TheGoodlike13/liberty_or_death/README.md

     ou=Services,dc=goodlike,dc=eu': Invalid credentials while initializing kadmin.lo
     cal interface

-At this point I review this entire document to see if I had missed anything, and indeed, I had not configured '/etc/ldap/ldap.conf' yet.
+At this point I review this entire document to see if I had missed anything, and indeed, I had not configured `/etc/ldap/ldap.conf` yet.
 But fixing it and restarting achieve nothing.

-I'm going to try to add the password to 'uid=kadmin' again, I guess?
-If this fails I guess I'm gonna re-install another VM instance and just add rights to "dc=goodlike,dc=eu" subtree from the beginning.
+I'm going to try to add the password to `uid=kadmin` again, I guess?
+If this fails I guess I'm gonna re-install another VM instance and just add rights to `dc=goodlike,dc=eu` subtree from the beginning.
 This will put a nail in the coffin of whether that's the issue or not.

 I re-installed the VM and tried various configurations with varying degree of failure.
 It never works.
 I'm giving up on this.
-By this, however, I mean the 'kdc' and 'kadmin' optional setup.
-We're gonna go straight to root.
+By this, however, I mean the `kdc` and `kadmin` optional setup.
+We're gonna go straight to `root`.

 Oh my fucking God.
 How on earth does anyone still continue to use this dilapidated garbage?
 There aren't enough magnum bullets in the world to shoot the next person who suggests using this absolutely trash tier nonsensical fucked-in-the-ass system with.

-So, I try, I really do, and I put in the thing, with the root permissions, into the command:
+So, I try, I really do, and I put in the thing, with the `root` permissions, into the command:

     sudo ldapmodify -Q -Y EXTERNAL -H ldapi:/// <<EOF
     dn: olcDatabase={1}mdb,cn=config